sordina/advent2020/README.md

 Various solutions to the 2020 problems.
 Golf style!

+## Background

+Original solutions were written as "oneliners" with a custom build of the `hoe` tool.
+You can find these solutions in the root of this project.
+Since this makes it difficult to run them yourself, I've created a cabal project to explicitly list all the dependencies, etc.

 ## Source

 Source for solutions is found in `src/`.
 With part one and two located in the same AdventDAY.hs file.